cakephp/docs/en/development/routing.rst

     http://localhost/calendars/view/recent/mark

 In the above example, both ``recent`` and ``mark`` are passed arguments to ``CalendarsController::view()``.
 Passed arguments are given to your controllers in three ways.
 First as arguments to the action method called, and secondly they are available in ``$this->request->params['pass']`` as a numerically indexed array.
-Lastly there is ``$this->passedArgs`` available in the same way as the second one.
 When using custom routes you can force particular parameters to go into the passed arguments as well.

 If you were to visit the previously mentioned URL, and you had a controller action that looked like::